 Yet these kinds of highly curated experiences carry significant costs, which have prevented many people from attending.
 I’ve also received feedback on what works best for people’s schedules that have often conflicted with the date and time of past events.
 For this reason, I will now focus on simpler and more affordable events taking place at people’s homes without compromising on the integrity of the food sourcing and the quality of the guest experience.

-Because these events will be smaller and require less planning, I will be able to organize more of them (I’m aiming for at least 20 in the next year and would like that number to continue to increase) and soon offer a membership package that will cost around $9 or $10 per month or $100 per year and give members:
+Because these events will be smaller and require less planning, I will be able to organize more of them (I’m aiming for at least 20 in the next year and would like that number to continue to increase) and soon offer a membership package (cost to be determined) and give members:

 1. Access to these private home-based dinners that engage us in the means by which we fuel ourselves